lalabuy948/php_functional_way/Notes/01_intro.md

 4. Language versions

 - Closures were added to the PHP 5.3
-- "strong typization" stict_type was added
+- "strong typization" stict_type was added to PHP 7